-CALL FOR PARTICIPANTS ECREA MEDIA AND COMMUNICATION DOCTORAL Summer School 2019
+CALL FOR PARTICIPANTS ECREA MEDIA AND COMMUNICATION DOCTORAL Summer School 2022

-We are happy to invite you to participate in theECREA European Media and Communication Doctoral Summer School 2019 that will take place at the University of Tartu, Tartu, Estonia, from 8-17 July, 2019 (10 days).
+We are happy to invite you to participate in theECREA European Media and Communication Doctoral Summer School 2022that will take place atthe University of Cádiz,Cádiz, Spain, from24-30 July 2022.

 The summer school is open to the full variety of academic work in the broad field of communication and media studies.
 All PhD projects within the field of communication and media studies are welcomed.
 We especially encourage PhD students in the middle of their studies to apply, as in our experience, participation in this phase of the study has yielded best support for the participants.

 The working language of the summer school will be English; therefore a sufficient understanding and ability to express oneself in this language is expected.

 Registration fee at the summer school will be:

 Participation in the summer school will include: